joshkauffman/eosio.forum/types.md

 who cast a Yes or No vote.
 This can help for deciding if a vote should then become a referendum, and whether or not it might receive enough voter participation.

-Multi-Option Poll
+Options Poll
 -----------

-`multi-options` should be used for any polling that requires multiple custom responses.
+`options-v1` should be used for any polling that requires multiple custom responses (between 0 and 255).
 UIs should fetch the possible responses from the "options" array All UIs should push a vote value equal to the positon of the repsonse in the table, and should display the button as "`value` - `response`" so that a user can easily verify their vote through any block explorer, while lowering the amount of RAM needed to vote.

 ```
 {
-  "type":"multi-options",
+  "type":"options-v1",
   "content":`string`
   "options": [
     "option1"